EricRohlfs/blog/docs/unit-testing-custom-elements.md

       { pattern: './dist/**/*.map', type: 'module', watched: false, served: true, included: false},

       // all my tests and code gets bundled up into this one file.
 I would like to split out my tests from source code.
       // The primary issue in splitting is imports.
-Imports do not have file extensions and most browsers like extensions.
+Import statements in code do not have file extensions, and most static file servers like extensions (.js).
       // It would be nice to setup content negotation on the web server to recognize the mime-type and map that to the .js file.
       // my wish for a content negotation plug-in  :
       //  request uri: ./app/index